CRMH3/crmh3.github.io/purchase-rnd.md

 ## Generating PO (before placing order)

 >  If the supplier is not yet registered in the KingDee system, you need to ask the supplier to fill in this form: [中文版](/files/supplier-registration-form-(chi).pdf) / [English version](/files/supplier-registration-form-(eng).pdf).
 The supplier also need to provide the scanned copy of their BR (business registration).
-Send the completed form and BR to the lab manager.
+Send them to the lab manager.

 1. Click [this link](https://cashkisi-my.sharepoint.com/:f:/g/personal/martin_fung_crmh-cas_org_hk/Ejln8dnGqwdFrYVwdLnNunsBRudISDB9TlKk-a_iZp4Qjw) to open the CRMH-RP3 shared folder in OneDrive.
 2. Create a folder with your name and items to purchase.